melissakobia/Github-search-IP/README.md

-# Quotes
+# GithubSearch-IP

-This project enables a user to create quotes and have those quotes voted on whether they are terrible or are inspirational.
+This is a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
 It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4.

 ## Author